SOC 2 (Type I & Type II) Services

 Implementation & Compliance FAQs

-Is SOC 2 only for U.S. companies?
+Is SOC 2 only for U.S. businesses?

-Can SOC 2 reports be made public?
+Can SOC 2 reports be shared publicly?

 Security & Technical FAQs